yahya14/pyGecko_timerhax/README.md

 **Credits:**

-Script structure based on Seresaresa's Splat-AIO.
+Script structure based on Seresaa's Splat-AIO.
 I couldn't make a better and simple program without it.